livepeer/docs/docs/broadcasters/getting-started/install.md

 ---
-title: Install and Start Aqueduct
+title: Install and Start Catalyst
 ---

 # Install using Docker